 The recommended frequency for screening for these cancers varies by the type of cancer.
 In addition, cancer screening frequency does change as we learn more about each cancer and the effectiveness of the screening test.
 Generally speaking, we screen for cancers that can be detected early and for which there are effective treatments.

 Unfortunately some cancers are frequently detected too late.
 For some cancers, by the time patients have symptoms, the cancer has already spread.
-Pancreatic cancer is a good example of such a cancer and has very poor survival rate even today that have not changed much in decades.
+Pancreatic cancer is a good example of such a cancer and has very poor survival rate even today that has not changed much in decades.

-The Galleri Test is not intended to replace the screening tests for the 5 cancers we already screen for with other methods
+The Galleri Test is not intended to replace the screening tests for the 5 cancers we already screen for with other methods.

 The Galleri Test: Details